HOME > DESSERTS > PASTRIES & TARTS

 - Turn the down onto lightly floured work surface and knead for about 2-3 minutes.
 Cover the dough and let it rest for about 30 minutes.

 - Fill a deep-frying pan with sunflower oil and set it over low-medium heat.
-When the oil reached temperature of 180°C/356°F (drop a small crumb of dough into the oil and if it start to sizzle the oil is ready), slip in 3-4 crostoli and fry for about 30 seconds on each side, until lightly brown.
+When the oil reached temperature of 180°C (356°F), slip in 3-4 crostoli and fry for about 30 seconds on each side, until lightly brown.
+Check if the oil is ready by dropping a small crumb of dough into the oil and if it start to sizzle the oil is ready).